eclipse-bluechi/bluechi/README.md

 ```bash
 ./bin/node -h <host> -p <port>
 ```
 It creates a new dbus which tries to connect to the specified host.
+The host will print out a message if the request was accepted.
 It does not do much more at this point.

 ## Documentation